 (e) Please contact Digitalpharm Ltd trading as Pharmacy Mentor for more information on website management packages where hosting security and the backups of websites is included.

-4) FEES; LIMITATIONS ON REFUNDS AND CANCELLATION FEES
+4) FEES; LIMITATIONS ON REFUNDS AND CANCELLATIONS

 (a) The Client agrees to pay the Agency any and all fee(s) as stated in their service package or invoice delivered